Are you trying to live strictly off of your land?

 So if you grow both turnip greens and collards, then you can mix them together and make a delicious meal with them.

-Bok choi is a great vegetable to grow because even if you don’t eat it, you get to say the name.
+Bok choy is a great vegetable to grow because even if you don’t eat it, you get to say the name.
 I simply love saying the name.

 But it is also another vegetable choice for your winter garden.
 This way it will give you some variety of fresh produce over the colder winter months.